-ESG Reporting Guide Section/Description Mandatory Disclosure Requirements Governance Structure Statements from the Board containing the following content: (i) Disclosure of the Board's oversight of ESG issues; (ii) Board's ESG management approach and strategy, including process used to evaluate, prioritise and manage material ESG-related issues (including risks to the issuer's businesses); and (iii) How the board reviews progress made against ESG-related targets, with explanation of how they relate to the issuer's businesses.
-ESG Management - ESG Governance Mechanism Reporting Principles Describe or explain how the following reporting principles have been applied in the preparation of the ESG report: Materiality: The ESG report should disclose: (i) the process for identifying material ESG factors and the criteria for selecting these Factors (ii) if the issuer has conducted stakeholder engagement, a description of the key stakeholders identified and the process and results of the issuer's stakeholder engagement.
-Quantitative: Information on the standards, methods, assumptions and/or calculation tools used to report emissions/ energy consumption (if applicable) and the sources of conversion factors used should be disclosed.
-Consistency: Issuers should disclose in the ESG report changes in statistical methodology or key performance indicators (if any) or any other relevant factors that affect meaningful comparisons.
-About This Report - Reporting Standard Reporting Scope Explain the scope of ESG reporting and describe the process of selecting which entities or businesses to include in ESG reporting.
-If the scope of reporting changes, issuers should explain the differences and the reasons for the changes.
-About This Report - Reporting Scope
+ESG Reporting Guide Section/Description Mandatory Disclosure Requirements Governance Structure Statements from the Board containing the following content: (i) Disclosure of the Board's oversight of ESG issues; (ii) Board's ESG management approach and strateg including process used to evaluate, prioritise and managemental ESG-related issues (including risks to the issue businesses); and (iii) How the board reviews progress made against ESG related targets, with explanation of how they relate to the issuer's businesses. ge G- Reporting Principles Describe or explain how the following reporting principles ha been applied in the preparation of the ESG report: ve About This Report - Reporting Standard Materiality: The ESG report should disclose: (i) the process fidentifying material ESG factors and the criteria for selecting the Factors (ii) if the issuer has conducted stakeholder engagement, description of the key stakeholders identified and the process are results of the issuer's stakeholder engagement. a Quantitative: Information on the standards, method assumptions and/or calculation tools used to report emission energy consumption (if applicable) and the sources of conversion factors used should be disclosed. s/ Consistency: Issuers should disclose in the ESG report changes statistical methodology or key performance indicators (if any) any other relevant factors that affect meaningful comparisons.
+Reporting Scope Explain the scope of ESG reporting and describe the process selecting which entities or businesses to include in ESG reportin If the scope of reporting changes, issuers should explain the differences and the reasons for the changes. g.
+Reporting Scope